 Off to the next part of the Road to Wrestlemania.
 Previous part linked below.

 WWE 12 was pretty good compared to most wrestling games, but perhaps not my favorite wrestling game.
 Then again, I’ve played a lot of wrestling games in my time, back dating to WWF Royal Rumble and WWF RAW from the Sega Genesis to the holy trinity of N64 Gold that was WCW/NWO Revenge, WWF Wrestlemania 2000, WWF No Mercy to the Fire Pro Wrestling Series of Games to the WWE Day of Reckoning Games to the Smackdown Series to the Smackdown vs. RAW Series to that disappointing TNA video game, and then many more.
-I don’t consider myself an expert of video gaming, but I know enough.
-I do consider myself an expert on what I like however and I did like WWE 12.
+I don’t consider myself an expert of video gaming, but I know

 I did a rather blind play through of this game, not once looking to the Internet and let me tell you, it took me a while to figure certain things out.
 Funnily enough, that’s how things were back in the day.
 Trial and error my friends, trial and error, with no Gamefaqs for us children of the 1990s.
 Then again, video games were a bit simpler (or rather not as ambitious, because there were a lot of good video games in the glory days of NES, SNES, Genesis, and the like).
 Then again that likely might have been a good thing, as there are times where video game designers then to get a bit too ambitious for their own good and a bit careless in checking their ambition thus leading to glitches.